drrh12/decentralized-exchange/arbi250401/README.md

 This will start the bot, which will:

-1. Connect to the configured exchanges
+1. Connect to Binance and Bitfinex
 2. Begin monitoring orderbook data
 3. Identify arbitrage opportunities
 4. Execute trades (or simulate them in paper trading mode)